Santo Tomas, Batangas: Cityhood

-In 2015, Nelson P. Collantes, the then representative of Batangas's 3rd District, proposed a House bill to convert Santo Tomas into a component city.
+In 2016, Nelson P. Collantes, the then-representative of Batangas's 3rd District, filed a House bill to convert Santo Tomas into a component city.
 After few years, with a unanimous vote of 19–0, the Senate approved a bill for the municipality's conversion into a city on March 19, 2018.
-On October 5, 2018, President Rodrigo Duterte signed Republic Act No. 11086 or "An Act Converting the Municipality of Santo Tomas in the Province of Batangas into a Component City to be known as the City of Santo Tomas."
-It is the first municipality to be converted into a city under the Duterte administration, effectively ratified on September 7, 2019.
+On October 5, 2018, President Rodrigo Duterte signed Republic Act No. 11086, making Santo Tomas the first municipality to be converted into a city under his administration.
+It was effectively ratified on September 7, 2019 through a plebiscite wherein majority of residents who voted approved the cityhood.